junovhs/neti/README.md

 * **Small files** — AI reasons better over code it can see entirely.
 So does your reviewer (you).
 * **Low complexity** — Deeply nested logic confuses AI.
 It confuses humans too.
 Keep it flat.
 Why not be draconian about it?
 If AI is writing the code, who cares if in the end you used fewer tokens and the outcome is cleaner.
 * **No panic paths** — In Rust, .unwrap() is a hidden crash.
 SlopChop bans it, forcing proper error handling.
 * **No truncation** — When AI writes // ... rest of implementation, that's not code.
 That's giving up.
-Rejected.
+Rejected. <!-- slopchop:ignore -->

 The result: code that's modular, testable, and honest.
 Not because AI is smart, but because you refused to let it be lazy.
 This tool is the proof.
 It passes its own rules.